Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 **Duplicate Code**

-In the 'Controller' classes that have a non-empty list of buttons, we introduced a method called 'getActiveButton()', which, as the name already states, will return the index of the active button in class' buttons list.
+In the 'Controller' classes that have a non-empty list of buttons, we introduced a method called 'getActiveButton()', which, as the name already states, will return the index of the active button in the class' buttons list.
 However, this method is practically identical in every class that is implemented.

-In this case, to solve this problem, we need to apply **Pull up Method**, where we move the 'getActiveButton()' method into the the 'GameController' abstract class.
+In this case, to solve this problem, we need to apply the **Pull up Method**, where we move the 'getActiveButton()' method into the the 'GameController' abstract class.

 #### BLOATERS